ErpNetDocs/winclient/introduction/barcode-commands/panel-modes/sequence-start.md

 The validation of the movement type (Receipt / Issue) and the decision whether new serial numbers can be generated or existing ones should be used is performed in **SEQUENCE END**.

-If the document contains mixed movement types, the behavior depends on the type of the current line and is finalized in **SEQUENCE END**.
+If the document contains mixed movement types, **SEQUENCE END** finalizes the behavior.
+When used on Receipt lines (generation), the mode requires all lines to be with movement type Receipt.